Sodoo95/Analog-Clock/README.md

 It is simple clock bound with system time.
 Nothing fancy.
 Made it for learning WinApi.
-No double buffer, Thats why its blinking.
 ![Description](AnalogClock.gif)